rlberry-py/rlberry/docs/contributing.md

 ```bash
 cd docs
 ```
-You may only need to generate the full web site, without the example gallery:
+You may only need to generate the full website, without the example gallery:
 ```bash
 make
 ```